 To access this area, you must watch a short video and take a quick test.
 When you pass the test, you will receive proof of completion, or a permit, which is good for one season.

 Permits are required on the Ramona Grasslands Old Survey Road 97 Trail.
-If you do not have a copy of yours - either electronically or printed - you will be asked to take the test again, on site.
-To do that, you may use your personal cell phone, the rangers' tablet or you may take the paper version of the test.
+If you do not have a copy of yours - either electronically or printed - you may be asked to take the test again, on site.
+There is no cost to obtain a permit.

 Only 50 permit holders will be allowed on the trail per day.
-Access will be granted access on a first-come, first-served basis.
+Access will be granted on a first-come, first-served basis.
+The number of seasonal permits issued is unlimited, however, daily access is not.
+We recommend visiting the trail early in the day to enjoy cooler temperatures before the daily maximum is reached.

-Park users who violate these rules will be asked to leave and will lose acess to the trail for a full season.
-We trust you will follow the rules, so we can continue to share the upside of outside with park patrons!
+Park users who violate these rules will be asked to leave and will lose access to the trail for a full season.
+We trust you will follow the rules, so we can continue to share this trail, along with the 'upside of outside' with all of our park patrons.
+Thank you for your understanding.